Beam Section Design Overview

 Beam Types

-Below are the beams summary options:
+Below are the type of beams in Design tab :

 1. Storey Beams : To access storey beam section design summary table.
 All beams above storey 0 will be tabulated here.